rwimmer56/Electra_analysis/README.md

 ## 2. Transforming datasets

 In order to work with the aforementioned datasets it is necessary to convert some of them to a format ELECTRA's basic tools can handle.

-The necessary tools can be found in the Dataset Converter file, which contains slightly changed repository created by Priyanka Sen and Amir Saffari (2020).
+The necessary tools can be found in the [dataset_converter folder](https://github.com/TheHaymitch/Electra_analysis/tree/main/dataset_converter), which contains slightly changed repository created by Priyanka Sen and Amir Saffari (2020).
 Follow the guide inside the folder to obtain necessary converted datasets.

  ## 3. Using Electra